jenniferfk/Task-Manager/README.md

 Task Notes.

+## Deployment:

-## Deployment:The deployment of this application was made through netifly.
+The deployment of this application was made through netifly.